cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 ## CoW Protocol

-Cow Protocol (the “Protocol”) is a decentralised protocol operated by CoW DAO on the Ethereum and Gnosis Chain blockchains (and potentially any EVM compatible chains) that allows users to trade certain digital assets.
-The Protocol is a set of smart contracts owned by CoW DAO.
+CoW Protocol (the "Protocol") is a decentralised protocol owned and operated by CoW DAO that allows users to trade certain digital assets.

-CoW Protocol applies batch auction mechanisms to allow peer-to-peer trades on Ethereum Mainnet, and Ethereum Virtual Machine compatible validation mechanisms.
-CoW DAO is not custodians or counterparties to any transactions executed by you on the Protocol.
+CoW Protocol is a set of smart contracts that applies batch auction mechanisms to allow peer-to-peer trades on well-established networks such as Ethereum and Gnosis Chain and emerging solutions within Ethereum layer 2 solutions.
+CoW DAO is not custodian or counterparty to any transactions executed by you on the Protocol.
 We do not support any other service, particularly we do not provide any order matching, guaranteed prices, or similar exchange or trading platform services.

 Please consult our [documentation](https://docs.cow.fi/cow-protocol) for more information on CoW Protocol.